-Class Representative: The Five-Man Band become class representatives, though the most they have come to fulfilling the actual stereotypes of the trope itself was urging Kou to keep up his grades.
+Class Representative: The group become class representatives, though the most they have come to fulfilling the actual stereotypes of the trope itself was urging Kou to keep up his grades.

 Clingy Jealous Girl: Yui tries to keep Kou with her by distracting him from going after Futaba.